Lunchbox7985/Portal-Gun/README.md

 same as the switches, i designed the holes around these specific speakers.

 11. 5 volt amplifier (https://www.amazon.com/gp/product/B07G4DLM9D/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
- a little less picky as the rest of the parts, this is designed around a usb battery bank, so any 5v amplifier should work. the one i used was about the cheapest available.
+ a little less picky as the rest of the parts, this is designed around a usb battery bank, so any 5v amplifier should work. the one i used was about the cheapest available. also the hole in the hatch is designed around this one mounting to give you access to the volume knob.

 12. Micro usb board (https://www.amazon.com/gp/product/B07B5ZDLJY/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 optional, as you could hardwire power directly too the system. (more on that below)